What Is Winmail.dat? Why Outlook Sends It & How to Open It

 - • Use online services (requires upload)

-How to Prevent Winmail.dat Files
+How Can I Prevent Winmail.dat Files?

 For Outlook Senders (Stop Creating Winmail.dat)